Diagnosing my Fairphone 2 with Checkup app

 With this test you can recognise any issues with the touchscreen by drawing random lines on the screen.
-When you cannot draw anything in a certain area, your display is defect.
+If you cannot draw anything in a certain area, your display is faulty.
 Contact our Customer Support for further help.

 The loudspeaker is part of the bottom module.
 When you listen to music, video’s or have a hands-free phone call, this is the speaker that you use.

 Press ‘Start test’ and use the Volume up and Volume down buttons to lower or raise the sound level.
-When you hear music through the loudspeaker, then this speaker is working.
+If you hear music through the loudspeaker, then this speaker is working.

-This microphone is located in the bottom module and helps to cancel out ambient noise when you make a phone call.
+This microphone is located in the top module and helps to cancel out ambient noise when you make a phone call.
 Start the test, hold the phone upside down but pretend you are making a phone call and start talking.
-When you hear yourself, this microphone is working.
+If you hear yourself, this microphone is working.